Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

-MAB algorithms were used in the design of Cost-Per-Action sponsored search auctions in Nazerzadeh et al.~\cite{NSV08}, where the authors construct a mechanism with approximate properties of truthfulness and individual rationality.
-Approximately truthful mechanisms are reasonable assuming the agents would not lie unless it leads to significant gains.
-However, this solution concept is weaker than the exact notion and it may still be rational for the agents to deviate (perhaps significantly) from being truthful.
-Moreover, as truthful bidding is not a Nash equilibrium, agents might have an increased incentive to deviate if they speculate that others are deviating.
+\xhdr{MAB mechanisms.} MAB algorithms were used in the design of Cost-Per-Action sponsored search auctions in Nazerzadeh et al.~\cite{NSV08}, where the authors construct a mechanism with approximate (asymptotic) properties of truthfulness and individual rationality.
+However, even if the gains from lying are small, it may still be rational for the agents to deviate from being truthful, perhaps significantly.
+Moreover, as truthful bidding is not a Nash equilibrium, an agent may speculate that other agents will deviate, which in turn may increase her own incentives to deviate.
 All of that may result in unpredictable, and possibly highly suboptimal outcomes.
+On the other hand, approximate truthfulness guarantees suffice whenever it is reasonable to assume that the agents would not lie unless it leads to significant gains.

-In this paper we focus on understanding what can be achieved with the \emph{exact} truthfulness, mainly proving results of structural and lower-bounding nature.
-We note in passing that providing similar results for the approximately truthful setting such as the one in~\cite{NSV08} is a worthy and challenging open question.
+\OMIT{In this paper we focus on understanding what can be achieved with the \emph{exact} truthfulness, mainly proving results of structural and lower-bounding nature.
+We note in passing that providing similar results for the approximately truthful setting such as the one in~\cite{NSV08} is a worthy and challenging open question.}

 \OMIT{While with the standard notion of exact truthfulness each agent maximizes her utility by being truthful, in the relaxed notions studied at~\cite{NSV08} it might still be completely rational for an agent to deviate from being truthful.
 If many agents deviate the outcome might be far from the desired one.
 Thus it seems desirable to understand what can be achieved with exact truthfulness and that is the focus of our paper.}